Hardy Pampas Grass (Cortaderia selloana) is a rugged, tall, good-looking perennial plant with lots to offer in both form and function.

 Because it grows between ten and thirteen feet in height, and individual clumps can spread to a width of six feet, it is an excellent choice as privacy screens.

-Furthermore, since its stems are stiff and upright and its leaves are literally razor sharp, it is an effective form of natural fencing.
+Furthermore, since its stems are stiff and upright and its leaves characterized with a literally razor sharp edge, it makes an effective form of natural fencing.

 Its beauty easily matches its practical applications.
-These plants sport large, fluffy, flower stalks of graceful plumes with various shades of white, cream and pink late in the summertime.
+Cortaderia selloana plants sport large and fluffy stalks of graceful plumes or flowers with various shades of white, cream and pink in the late summer.

-The plumes can be cut and added to dried floral arrangements, or you might simply leave them in place for added winter landscape interest.
+Cut plumes for adding to dried floral arrangements, or simply leave them in place for added winter landscape interest.

-The leaves or blades of this ornamental grass range in shades from deep green to variegated green and yellow.
-They sway attractively in the breeze and add texture and interest to the garden throughout the spring, summer and early autumn.
+Each sharp leaf or blade of this ornamental grass displays color from deep green to variegated green and yellow.
+They sway attractively in the breeze adding texture and interest to the garden throughout the spring, summer and early autumn.